How to Clean Foggy Headlights: The Easy Way Anyone Can Do

 Start using sandpaper in small circular motions, and make sure you cover all the areas.
 Make sure to keep the surface wet all the time.

-When you finished with the 400 grip, clean the surface with water and a paper towel, proceed to the 1000 grip and repeat the process.
+When you finish with the 400 grip, clean the surface with water and a paper towel, proceed to the 1000 grip, and repeat the process.

 After you wet sanded the area with the 1000 grip sandpaper, it’s time to finish it with a 2000 grip.
-This will make headlights smooth and prepared for the next step.
+This will make the headlights smooth and prepare for the next step.

 Step #5 – Polishing

 Now it’s time to polish your headlights to get that perfect clarity and gloss.
 You’ll do that by using the Clarifying Compound from the kit.

 Pour a bit of clarifying compound into the white towel that’s included in the box, and apply it to the headlight in even circular motions.